Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Buying a plugin for a 100% Lighthouse score is like treating a cold when you have a broken leg.
 It looks good, but the benefit is zero.

-Optimizing WordPress Speed Doesn't Have to Be a Headache
+Optimising WordPress Speed Doesn't Have to Be a Headache

-What You Don't Measure, Slows Down
+What You Don't Measure, You Slow Down